zzzprojects/docs/entityframework-extensions.net/pages/articles/soft-delete.md

 ---
 Name: Soft Delete
-LastMod: 2023-02-25
+LastMod: 2025-06-22
 ---

 # Soft Delete

 ## Problem
-You want to soft delete some entities currently in deleted state with BulkSaveChanges.
+You want to soft delete some entities currently in a deleted state with BulkSaveChanges.

 ```csharp